 Mistake #5: Turning your name into a cliche

 Once past the literal, descriptive word choices, your thought process will most likely turn to metaphors.
 These can be great if they’re not overly used to the point of being trite.
-For example, since many companies think of themselves as the top in their industry, the world is full of names like Summit, Apex, Pinnacle, Peak and so on.
+For example, since many companies think of themselves as the top in their industry, the world is full of names like Summit, Apex, Pinnacle, Peak, and so on.
 While there’s nothing inherently wrong with these names, they’re overworked.
 Instead, look for combinations of positive words and metaphors, and you’ll be much better served.
 A good example is the data storage company Iron Mountain, a name that conveys strength and security without sounding commonplace.

 Mistake #6: Naming your business something so obscure, customers will never know what it means

-It’s great for a name to have a special meaning or significance–it’s sets up a story that can be used to tell the company message.
+It’s great for a name to have a special meaning or significance–it sets up a story that can be used to tell the company message.
 But if the reference is too obscure or too hard to spell and pronounce, you may never have the opportunity to speak to that customer because they’ll simply pass you by as irrelevant.

 So resist the urge to name your company after the mythical Greek god of fast service or the Latin phrase for “We’re number one!”
 If a name has a natural, intuitive sound and a special meaning, it can work.
 If it’s too complex and puzzling, it will remain a mystery to your customers.
 This is especially true if you’re reaching out to a mass audience.

 I pushed the envelope a little on this one myself, naming my branding firm Tungsten after the metal that Thomas Edison used to create light.
-But because my clients consist of knowledgeable professionals who appreciate a good metaphor and expect a branding firm to have a story behind its name, I knew it would work.
-It’s also a way to differentiate my services–illuminated, bright, and brilliant.
+But because our clients consist of knowledgeable professionals who appreciate a good metaphor and expect a branding firm to have a story behind its name, I knew it would work.
+It’s also a way to differentiate our services–illuminated, bright, and brilliant.
 But while something different might work for a branding firm, it wouldn’t work as well for more common businesses, like an ice cream parlor or an auto body shop.

 Mistake #7: Taking the Campbell’s soup approach to your name

 In the process of naming your business, don’t be driven by the need for an exact matching domain name.
 Too many companies resort to awkwardly constructed or purposefully misspelled names to accomplish this.
-The results are company names that sound more like prescription drugs than real life businesses.
+The results are company names that sound more like prescription drugs than real-life businesses.
 Mistake #2 sometimes gets combined with this one and results in a name like KwaliTronix.
 It’s amazing how good some names begin to sound after searching for available domain names all night.
 But resist the urge.
 Avoid using a “K” in place of a “Q” or a “Ph” in place of an “F”.
 This makes spelling the name–and locating you on the internet–all that much harder.

 And it’s not that coined or invented names can’t work; they often do.
 Take, for example, Xerox or Kodak.
-Keep it mind that names like these have no intrinsic or linguistic meaning.
+Keep in mind that names like these have no intrinsic or linguistic meaning.
 They rely heavily on advertising to convey their meaning, and that gets expensive.
-Many of the companies that successfully use this approach were either first in their category or have large marketing budgets.
+Oftentimes, the companies that successfully use this approach were either first in their category or have large marketing budgets.
 Verizon, for instance, spent millions on their rebranding effort.
 So did Accenture.
 So check your pocketbook before you go about naming your business per this approach.

 Mistake #8: Choosing the wrong name and then refusing to change it